mzane42/scoreParty-angular/README.md

 http://localhost:3000
 ~~~

-(Note : Facebook don't allow authentification on developement mode without admin authorization, so if you want to use this app, your Facebook account must be added as tester)
+(Note : Facebook don't allow authentification on developement mode without admin authorization, so if you want to test this app, ask me to add you as tester ;) )

 ## Server side :